Blind except for movement: Woman’s injury offers insight into how the brain works

-Milena Canning can see objects only if they are moving, hinting at the inner workings of our visual system
+Milena Canning can see objects only if they are moving, hinting at the inner workings of our visual system.

 Canning can see steam rising from a coffee cup but not the cup.
-She can see her daughter’s ponytail swing from side to side, but she can’t see her daughter.
+She can also see her daughter’s ponytail swing from side to side, but she can’t see her daughter.

-Canning was 29 when a stroke destroyed her entire occipital lobe, the brain region housing the visual system.
+Canning was 29 years old when a stroke destroyed her entire occipital lobe, the brain region housing the visual system.
 The event left her sightless, but one day she saw a flash of light from a metallic gift bag next to her.
-Her doctors told her she was hallucinating.
-Nevertheless, “I thought there must be something happening within my brain [allowing me to see],” she says.
-She went from doctor to doctor until she met Gordon Dutton, an ophthalmologist in Glasgow, Scotland.
-Dutton had encountered this mystery before—in a 1917 paper by neurologist George Riddoch describing brain-injured World War I soldiers.
-To help enhance Canning’s motion-based vision, Dutton prescribed her a rocking chair.

-The team confirmed that Canning was able to detect motion and its direction.
+The team confirmed Canning was able to detect motion and its direction.
 She could see a hand moving toward her, but she could not tell a thumbs-up from a thumbs-down.
 She was also able to navigate around obstacles, reach and grasp, and catch a ball thrown at her.

 “All the credit [for Canning’s perception] must go to an intact MT,” says Beatrice de Gelder, a neuroscientist at Maastricht University in the Netherlands, who was not involved in the study.

 “I think of the primary visual pathway as a highway.
-In Milena’s case, the highway dead-ends, but there are all these side roads that go to the MT,” Culham says.
-“It’s got to be one of these indirect routes, but we are not yet sure which one.”
-These side roads most likely exist in all our brains as remnants of the early visual system that evolved to detect approaching threats even without full-fledged sight, Culham says.
+In Milena’s case, the highway dead-ends, but there are all these side roads that go to the MT.
+It’s got to be one of these indirect routes, but we are not yet sure which one.
+These side roads most likely exist in all our brains as remnants of the early visual system that evolved to detect approaching threats even without full-fledged sight,” Culham says.

 Canning is an eager participant in the researchers’ ongoing study.
-“If I can help them understand the brain more,” she says, “I could understand why I’m seeing what I’m seeing.”
+“If I can help them understand the brain more, I could understand why I’m seeing what I’m seeing,” she states.

 Credit: Illustration by Thomas Fuchs – www.scientificamerican.com